 So for me, the blues is about the music.
 It has no color, though we all pay our deep respects to the early black blues men and women artists who worked the fields, the juke joints, and battled the menace of segregation.
 The blues is definitely not politically correct, and it is not confined to one type of lyric composition or music style.
 It is the music of the soul battling the everyday demons that haunt us all.
 The stories it tells in the music often don’t have happy ending and deal with jealousy, lust, drinking, anger, remorse, and sadness.
 But they also address joy, faith, and profound love.
 The blues instrument of choice for me is the electric guitar but the acoustic guitar, the bass, drums, the Hammond organ, the harmonica, the piano and electric keyboards, and a variety of horns populate the music of the blues.

 So if you’d like to learn more about the blues, listen to the music!
-Download some to support the artists, checkout out Spotify on the internet, visit my stream (Ben’s Roadhouse Blues ), and most importantly, go see them LIVE!
+Download some to support the artists, checkout out Spotify on the internet, visit my 24 hour stream WRBH, and most importantly, go see them LIVE!
 Blues artists almost to a person are accessible at their shows.
 They are you and me…real down to earth people.
 And they love their blues.
 They have to….. since most can’t make a living solely from the blues unless they stay on the road paying their dues.
+(And that is one of the reasons COVID lockdowns have been so devastating to the lives of blues artists!)
 Below is a list of artists that I enjoy from the electric blues and blues rock genres; many have passed on but there are plenty that are out there touring regularly.
 It is not an all inclusive list but it will get you started!
 Enjoy the artists and the tunes!

 Electric and Soul Blues Artists